Senior Daily Fun

 Dyeing

 Glass containers are easy to clean and there is no concern with acidity in metal bowls or pans.
-We use a 2 cup glass measuring cup for one or two eggs.
+We use a 1 or 2 cup glass measuring cup for one or two eggs.
 Jelly jars work well, providing a compact container which maximizes the amount of dye to the shape of the egg.
 With either method, avoid overflow as surprisingly, the eggs do not easily fill up with liquid and usually require a weight to keep them in the bath.
 We use gently placed juice glasses to keep them submerged.

 Egg Project